 Complete e-signature solution

 To sign off an artwork, managers can use the artwork management solutions to simply provide an e-signature using the browser.
 Often there exist multiple regulations such as FDA's 21 CFR Part 11 that enforces mandatory recordkeeping.
 The recordkeeping also requires providing digital signatures.

 Artwork management platforms such as Artwork Flow come with complete electronic signature solutions where managers can sign off artwork PDFs before they head for production.

-Artwork Management Platforms are essentially a Creative Collaboration tool that allows stakeholders to share design files as PDFs, get accurate feedback on the files, and make changes accordingly.
+Artwork Management Platforms are essentially a Workflow management software that allows stakeholders to share design files as PDFs, get accurate feedback on the files, and make changes accordingly.
 Multiple reviewers can work on the same project at the same time.
 Each reviewer has their checklist – a list of what they need to verify.
 The reviewers also get access to tools to inspect the PDF file.
 For instance, Artwork Flow includes:

 With these tools, it becomes much easier to point out mistakes.
 Reviewers can annotate right on the file or leave comments.
 This makes the feedback process both precise and quick.

 Artwork management platforms keep a log of all the activities taking place for a project.
 Project managers can go through these logs to audit a project.
 With the audit trails, you can trace the origin of any human error and address them for future projects.